openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 modifying the author.

-* To download the full chain you need to download the top patch and Git will automatically dowloand all the dependent patches in the chain.
+* To download the full chain you need to download the top patch and Git will automatically download all the dependent patches in the chain.

 * If you only need to modify the top patch in the chain that can be done the same way as you update individual patches.